infradev1/baremetal-ctl/README.md

 ---

 ## Overview
 baremetal-ctl is a custom Kubernetes controller and gRPC API service that provisions and manages Linux-based compute nodes declaratively through custom resources.
 It’s designed to reflect how platform teams manage physical infrastructure behind the scenes while presenting a clean, self-service experience to users.
+This is the starting point in building a multi-tenant self-service GPU compute platform for AI workloads.

 - Go + Kubernetes controller development
 - gRPC infrastructure API design and implementation